What is Growth Mindset?

 We believe the best thing to do is to teach children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.
 For children who find work easy we make sure they encounter more difficult tasks.
 Our children recognise that effort, persistence and good teaching are what help them improve.

-Every class will be looking at and learning about the two types of mindsets that children and adults can have, a ‘fixed’ mindset and a ‘growth’ mindset.
+There are two types of mindsets that children and adults can have, a ‘fixed’ mindset and a ‘growth’ mindset.
 Below is an overview of the traits of each:

 - I like my work to be easy